...

 Encourages Fair Play

-Similarly, a team who has received a red card during normal play will be without a defender in ADG.
-The attacker goes one-on-one against their goalkeeper.
-It’s estimated that the scoring rate for this one-on-one scenario will be about 50%.
-So, more than double the normal ADG scoring rate.
+Similarly, a team that has received a red card during normal play will be without a defender in ADG.
+The attacker goes 1v1 against their goalkeeper.
+The scoring rate for this 1v1 scenario will be about 50%.36 So, more than double the normal ADG scoring rate.

 In stark contrast to the penalty shootout, ADG rewards teams who have played within the laws and the spirit of the game and penalises teams guilty of illegal or unsportsmanlike conduct.